czeglediptr/100-days-of-code/log.md

 **Thoughts:** : Today I started the Recover problem set and revisited some of the videos for the file pointer subject.

 **Link to work:** N/A

+### Day 44-45: May 29-30, 2020

+**Today's Progress**: These twod ays I worked on the Recover problem set, however I have not solved all of it just yet.
+Tomorrow I might take a day off as I feel mmself a little bit tired.

+**Thoughts:** : These twod ays I worked on the Recover problem set, however I have not solved all of it just yet.
+Tomorrow I might take a day off as I feel mmself a little bit tired.

+**Link to work:** N/A